 Breastfeeding and Pregnancy

-Breastfeeding has significant benefits for both mother and child.
-Both Federal and Army policies support breastfeeding among Active Duty Soldiers and civilian employees.
+Breastfeeding significantly benefits both mother and child.
+Federal and Army policies support breastfeeding among Active Duty and civilian employees.

-Pregnancy - Scroll through the many resources for pregnant military women as well as dependents and civilians.
+Pregnancy - See resources for pregnant military women, dependents, and civilians.

 Mental and Behavioral Health

 COVID-19 has only added to the stressors of military life.
-Particularly if unrecognized and untreated, behavioral health conditions can lead to medical non-readiness, early discharge from the Army,
+Behavioral health conditions can lead to medical non-readiness, early discharge from the Army,

 substance abuse, and suicidal behavior.
 Find helpful mental health resources here.